CapraLab/resources/WelcomeInfo.md

 If you would like to access ACCRE from off campus you will need to login via the Vanderbilt Virtual Private Network (VPN).
 Details [here](https://it.vanderbilt.edu/security/secure-communications/remote-access/).

 In addition to the normal ACCRE gateway nodes, we have access to a separate gateway used only by the Vanderbilt Genetics Institute.
-These are located at ```chgr1.accre.vanderbilt.edu``` (or ```chgr2```...).
-We recommend using them becuase they're more lightly trafficked and allow you more freedom that ACCRE's default gateway nodes.
+This is located at ```vgi01.accre.vanderbilt.edu```.
+It allows you more freedom that ACCRE's default gateway nodes.
 You should use the SLURM job submission system (see ACCRE tutorials) for running jobs that you expect to take longer than ~15 minutes or require lots of resources.

 Your ACCRE account is associated with a small amount of storage.
 However, since we often analyze large data sets, the group also has several TB of shared storage space on storage system called DORS.
 The DORS system is separate from ACCRE, but is accessible in the ```/dors/capra_lab/``` directory on any ACCRE machine, and is where the data, programs, and results for most projects are stored.
 Files stored on your ACCRE account and our lab's space on the DORS storage system can be mounted (accessed) locally on your own computer via SAMBA or via FTP.
 See the relevant note in the "Capra Lab Resources" notebook on Evernote for instructions.
-In general, most of your files should be stored in the relevant directory (```/dors/capra_lab/projects/your_project_name/``` or in ```/dors/capra_lab/your_vunetid/```).
+In general, most of your files should be stored in the relevant directory (```/dors/capra_lab/projects/your_project_name/``` or in ```/dors/capra_lab/users/your_vunetid/```).

 You should now also be able to access ```/dors/capra_lab``` via the "Map Network Drive" in Windows with the address ```\\mako-smb.its.vanderbilt.edu\capra_lab``` or under the "Connect to Server…" menu item in the Mac Finder with the address ( ).
 This will give you access to the same directories you find on the linux servers at ```/dors/capra_lab```.

 When you're working on the linux servers, if you find that you don't have access to a piece of software or a package that you need, you may just need to configure your account to use it.
-See ACCRE's page on [Lmod](https://www.vanderbilt.edu/accre/documentation/lmod/) for instructions on how to search and load packages.
+See ACCRE's page on [Lmod](https://www.vanderbilt.edu/accre/documentation/lmod/) for instructions on how to search and load packages. ```/dors/capra_lab/bin/``` also contains many packages that a lot of us use.
+Add the line ```export PATH=$PATH:/dors/capra_lab/bin``` to your bash_profile (```~/.bash_profile```) to run these easily.

 It is also important to keep your filesystem organized.
 See the [project directory](https://github.com/CapraLab/resources/blob/master/tutorials/directory_structure.md) tutorial for the Capra Lab standard directory structure.